openstack-archive/senlin/doc/source/tutorial/basics.rst

 Scaling a Cluster
 ~~~~~~~~~~~~~~~~~

-Now you can try change the size of your cluster.
-To increase the size of the
+Now you can try to change the size of your cluster.
+To increase the size,
-cluster, use the following command:
+use the following command:

 .. code-block:: console